 I had the children repeat the phrase “what will i eat,” with the SATB choir haltingly doling out the images.
 The highpoint of the piece comes at the phrase that struck me the first time I read the poem: “i will eat from your hands.”

 I’ll be arranging this for a divided SATB choir, also.
-Let me know if you’d like to see the entire score, or if you’d like to hear it.
+Let me know if you’d like to see the entire score.

 what is may day bail paid in limes behind wal-mart the cat colony jukes broken tracks apples hearts rolling in mud small wolves in chernobyl woven awake in marsh lush green their crib an old potato cellar their mother looks out of your house what is change what is change without erasing yourself what will i eat i will eat from your hands where villages once stood i will eat from the ground your bison’s last breath i will trace the cold earth i will trace the cold earth